GhostsonAcid/AudioClipboard/README.md

 - Region Layering _([→ See Example 2 below...](#example-22))_

 > [!NOTE]
-> The only data that AudioClipboard does NOT currently duplicate are _transient markers._  Hopefully soon this will be implemented.
+> Again, to my knowledge the only data that AudioClipboard does NOT currently recreate are _transient markers._

 ### Example 1/2